enigmango/tylerwengerddotcom/content/tzatziki.md

   * Olive oil
   * Lemon juice
   * Oregano
-  * Garlic paste from 2 of the cloves
+  * 2/3 of the garlic paste
-2. Season with 1 1/2 teaspoons of salt and 1/2 teaspoon pepper and let stand in fridge for at least 30 minutes (preferably up to 2 hours).
+2. Season the pork bowl with 1 1/2 teaspoons of salt and 1/2 teaspoon pepper and let stand in fridge for at least 30 minutes (preferably up to 2 hours).
 3. Meanwhile, in a bowl, make the tzatziki by mixing the following:
   * Yogurt
   * Cucumber